Ginger-Leo/Philosophers/README.md

 11.06.2024
 1. Microphone() function was created: the general idea of this funcitonality is to only allow one philosopher to speak at given time and not have cross-talking between philosophers;
 2. Death lock has been created: the general idea is to lock all and everything as soon as someone dies.
 The implementation is still in early stage;

+13.06.2024
+1. Fixed the segfault.
+The problem originated from multiple problems: 1.
+The mutex pointer had to have some memory allocated to it; 2.
+The order in which memory should've been allocated was there, we were just not following it (before memset and initialization); 3.
+The allocation should've been for a t_mtx pointer and now a "character";
 ```

 Things to do....